 Optional: If you want more of a distressed look you can take some sandpaper to the sides to sand off some of the paint once it is dry.

-6. I cut some of the berry pick and arranged them on there as well.
-I had some gold sparkle filler I added for a little more sparkle.
+I cut some of the berry pick and arranged them on there as well.
+Used some gold sparkle filler that I found and added for a little more sparkle.